If you’re planning to visit Romania, check our tours on www.uncover-romania-tours.com

 The most important and interesting historical and cultural attractions of Transylvania.

-The symbol of the power achieved by Ioan of Hunedoara, a local nobleman and military leader from Transylvania that became regent of Hungary in the 15th century, Corvin Castle is the most impressive Gothic-style construction from this corner of Europe.
-It’s also one of the most popular top places to see in Romania, an early morning visit is recommended to avoid the crowds.
+Corvin Castle is the most impressive Gothic-style construction from this corner of Europe.
+It’s also the symbol of the power achieved by Ioan of Hunedoara, a local nobleman and military leader from Transylvania that became regent of Hungary in the 15th century.
+The castle is today one of the most popular places to see in Romania, and an early morning visit is recommended to avoid the crowds.